CCE Node Problem Detector

 OOMKilling

-Typical scenario: When the memory usage of a process in a container exceeds the limit, OOM is triggered and the process is terminated.
+Typical scenario: The memory used by the process in the container exceeds the limit, triggering OOM and terminating the process.

 Warning event